Direct mail might be less common these days, but it's still a highly effective way to reach customers outside of digital marketing.

 You should also expect to pay for the design of your mail piece.
 You can create something basic in Microsoft Word for free, but for anything more involved designwise, you need to either purchase a template, which usually costs around $10, or hire a professional, who comes with their own rates.

 Printing costs also vary based on whether you use black and white versus color ink, paper quality, paper size, if your piece is one-sided or two-sided, and the number of pieces you need to print.
-Generally, printing costs range between three cents and $2.00 per piece.
+Generally, printing costs range from 3 cents to $2 per piece.

 How does direct mail marketing work?